sauravhathi/Hitbullseye-Test-Analysis/README.md

 This is a chrome extension that enhances the HitBullsEye experience by adding a new feature to view question-wise analysis of tests on HitBullsEye.

-**Note**: Before try to get an answer, you have to take the test.
+**Note**: Before trying to get an answer, you have to take the test.
 Whether you provide a correct or incorrect answer, after that, it will give you 100% correct answers.
 Even if the results are not published, it will show you the correct answers.

 ## Installation